typelevel/squants/shared/src/main/scala/squants2/README.md

 allows us to support conversions for other, 3rd party types.

 Any type can be used as `Quantity.value` for which there is a `QNumeric` type class implementation.
-This library provides type classes for `Double`, `Float`, `Int`, `Long` and `BigDecimal`.
+This library provides implicit conversions from any `Numeric` to `QNumeric`, allowing use of any third-party number library that implements `Numeric` for its types.

-A companion project is planned for Spire types, which can also be used as an example for creating companions to other numeric type libraries.
+However, it may be wise to create explicit implementations that override defaults with better implementations.

 Unit conversion factors are still defined using `Double`.
 However, they are converted to the `QNumeric` type used in the `Quantity` before conversions are applied.